RahavAyalon/trip_planner/api/README.md

    - plan_trip_controller():
      - If user's query is a prompt injection attempt
        - Should return a descriptive error message
-       - The user's query, along OpenAI's response shouldn't be saved in the history
+       - The user's query, along OpenAI's response should be saved in the history
-       - The user's query, along OpenAI's response shouldn't be cached
+       - The user's query, along OpenAI's response should be cached
      - User's query is on a different topic
        - Should return OpenAI's descriptive response for the user's query (he's not able to answer these type of questions)
-       - The user's query, along OpenAI's response shouldn't be saved in the history
+       - The user's query, along OpenAI's response should be saved in the history
-       - The user's query, along OpenAI's response shouldn't be cached
+       - The user's query, along OpenAI's response should be cached
      - User's query is missing some of the required input variables (e.g. destination, budget, duration):
        - Should return OpenAI's descriptive error message for the user's invalid query
-       - The user's query, along OpenAI's response shouldn't be saved in the history
+       - The user's query, along OpenAI's response should be saved in the history
-       - The user's query, along OpenAI's response shouldn't be cached
+       - The user's query, along OpenAI's response should be cached
      - User's query is containing invalid required input variables (e.g. destination, budget, duration) :
        - Should return OpenAI's generated response for the user's invalid query
-       - The user's query, along OpenAI's response shouldn't be saved in the history
+       - The user's query, along OpenAI's response should be saved in the history
-       - The user's query, along OpenAI's response shouldn't be cached
+       - The user's query, along OpenAI's response should be cached
      - User's query is containing valid required input variables (e.g. destination, budget, duration):
        - if query is cached:
          - The response should be extracted from the cache